Akongstad/incubator-wayang/akongstad/README.md

-# Useful commands for Advanced Datasystems @ ITU | Project 3 | Adding a Parquet Source Operator in Apache Wayang
+# Advanced Datasystems @ ITU | Project 3 | Adding a Parquet Source Operator in Apache Wayang
+This folder contains the following:
+- akongstad/results: results from an performance experiment on parquet source operators in wayang.
+- akongstad/README.md: this overview along with commands used through out the project when adding and testing the parquet operators.
+- akongstad/standalone: a standalone application for reading parquet files and writing them to stdout in Java.
+- wayang-commons, wayang-platforms, wayang-api, wayang-benchmark: the pipeline implementation.
+A more complete overview is available in the report.

 ## Build All